Overview

 History

 The estate that now forms the leisure park was part of the Blayney family lands until 1853, when it was sold to the philanthropist Henry Thomas Hope.
-Hope’s legacy lives on not only in the nearby Hope Castle but also in the story of the Hope Diamond, once part of the French Crown Jewels before being auctioned in London and bought by Hope in 1867.
-After the Hope family left the area in 1916, the grounds fell into public use and were eventually developed into the modern leisure park that welcomes visitors today.
+Hope’s name lives on in the nearby Hope Castle and the famous Hope Diamond, which he purchased in 1867.
+After the Hope family left the area in 1916 the grounds gradually became a public amenity and were later developed into today’s leisure park.

 What to See & Do